-24 Are selective distribution systems more likely to comply with antitrust law where they relate to certain types of product?
+26 Are selective distribution systems more likely to be lawful where they relate to certain types of product?
 If so, which types of product and why?

-According to the ECJ's judgment in Metro v Commission, and pursuant to the obligation imposed on the OFT and the UK courts under section 60 of the CA, in purely qualitative selective distribution systems, restrictions may fall outside the prohibition in article 81(1)where the contract products necessitate after-sales service or where brand image is of particular importance.
-In addition, the EU Vertical Guidelines that the nature of the contract products may be relevant to the assessment of efficiencies under article 81(3), to be considered where selective distribution systems fall within the prohibition under article 81(1).
-In particular, the Commission notes that efficiency arguments under article 81(3) may be stronger in relation to new or complex products or products whose qualities are difficult to judge either before, or immediately after, consumption.
-Additionally, the OFT has recognised the advantages of selective distribution in relation to newspapers as newspapers can only be sold during a limited period.
+According to the CJEU's judgment in Metro v Commission, and pursuant to the obligation imposed on the OFT and the UK courts under section 60 of the CA, in purely qualitative selective distribution systems, restrictions may fall outside the prohibition in article 101(1) where the contract products necessitate after-sales service or where brand image is of particular importance.
+In addition, the EU Vertical Guidelines provide that the nature of the contract products may be relevant to the assessment of efficiencies under article 101(3), to be considered where selective distribution systems fall within the prohibition under article 101(1).
+In particular, the Commission notes that efficiency arguments under article 101(3) may be stronger in relation to new or complex products or products whose qualities are difficult to judge either before, or (in the case of 'credence' products) immediately after consumption.

+Additionally, the OFT has recognised the advantages of selective distribution in relation to newspapers, as newspapers can only be sold during a limited period (ie, the newspapers must be delivered and sold on the day of production, with the majority of demand for newspapers expiring by midday).

-25 Regarding selective distribution systems, are restrictions on internet sales by approved distributors permitted?
-If so, in what circumstances?
-Must internet sales criteria mirror offline sales criteria or would discrepancies be permitted?
+27 Regarding selective distribution systems, what kinds of restrictions on internet sales by approved distributors are permitted and in what circumstances?
+To what extent must internet sales criteria mirror offline sales criteria?

-The EU Vertical Guidelines state that: 'in a selective distribution system the dealer should be free to advertise and sell with the help of the internet.'
-However, this should likely be read in the light of an earlier section of the EU Vertical Guidelines, which states that: 'the supplier may require quality standards for the use of the internet site to resell his goods.'
-The EU Vertical Guidelines are silent on specifics as to the nature of any restrictions that might be permissible in this regard.
-In its late 2008 online commerce Issues Paper, the Commission has opened a consultation on what internet sales policies should be considered anti-competitive.
-The results of the consultation - and the discussions on the same issue by the Commission's online commerce round table - will likely feed into the review of the Vertical Block Exemption (see EU chapter).
-As regards UK enforcement, in its investigation of Yamaha's selective distribution system, the OFT was concerned that Yamaha should take steps to remove any discrimination against Yamaha's distance sellers in its discount scheme.
-However, the issue has not been considered in great detail in the UK.
-It is expected that the Commission's current consultation - which asks, inter alia, whether blanket internet sales bans should be permitted and whether consumers benefit from suppliers insisting that their appointed distributors have a 'bricks and mortar' outlet - will lead to greater clarity in this area.
+The EU Vertical Guidelines state that 'in a selective distribution system the dealer should be free to advertise and sell with the help of the internet'.
+However, this should likely be read in light of an earlier section of the EU Vertical Guidelines, which states that 'the supplier may require quality standards for the use of the internet site to resell his goods'.
+The EU Vertical Guidelines are silent on specifics as to the nature of any restrictions that might be permissible in this regard (although note that the European Commission's draft Vertical Guidelines for May 2010 provide some clarification in this regard - see EU chapter).
+As regards UK enforcement, in its investigation of Yamaha's selective distribution system, the OFT was concerned that Yamaha should take steps to remove any discrimination against Yamaha's distance sellers in its discount scheme (see question 24).
+However, the issue has not yet been considered in great detail in the UK.